CCBDA-UPC/Assignments-2025/Lab07.md

 <img alt="Lab07-CloudWatch_LogInsights.png" src="images/Lab07-CloudWatch_LogInsights.png" width="100%"/>

-**Q7-21: Play with AWS CloudWatch and the logs that you have obtained.
-Share your insights.**
+> :question: **Question 7.21**: Play with AWS CloudWatch and the logs that you have obtained.
+Share your insights.

 ### Using Kibana's Features for Observability